sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.26.4 =
+*   Improved the BuddyPress/BuddyBoss addon to include a mechanism to facilitate the calculation of the visibility of user fields that have been imported new

 = 1.26.3 =
 *   We now use unserialize with the allowed_classes flag set to false instead of maybe_unserialize to avoid any possibility of PHP code execution from CSV